EXL/DigestService/ReadMe.md

 Digest Service
 ==============

 Digest Service is a Telegram bot for group chats combined with website.
 The main functionality of the service is to collect messages with the **#digest** tag in Telegram chats and display them using the **/digest** command.
-In addition, the bot has other features e.g. it can subscribe users to various information channels and show various quotes of currencies and precious metals.
+In addition, the bot has other features e.g. it can subscribe users to various information channels and show quotes of currencies and precious metals.

 ![Digest Service Telegram bot](image/digest_service_telegram_bot.png)